-Each of the orders describes wide-spread issues with IB’s compliance with its AML requirements to report SARS under the BSA, the Exchange Act, Reg 42.2, and Rule 3310.
+Each of the orders describes widespread issues with IB’s compliance with its AML requirements to report SARS under the BSA, the Exchange Act, Reg 42.2, and Rule 3310.

 The SEC’s order describes how IB failed to properly follow its AML policies and procedures with respect to its supervision of client accounts engaged in manipulative trading practices involving microcap securities, monitoring suspicious activity between client accounts, and documenting and failing to file over 150 SARs reports.

 In addition to the failures cited in the SEC’s order, the CFTC’s order describes IB’s failure to allocate adequate resources for monitoring suspicious activities in client accounts and specifically describes a failure on the part of IB to properly monitor suspicious activities in the accounts of one Haena Park, who was the subject of a 2018 enforcement action and who was required to disgorge $23 million in penalties due to engaging in fraudulent activity and misappropriating investor funds.
-As a result, IB was required to disgorge profits of $706,214 in conjunction with its role as a futures commission merchant (“FCM”) and monitoring her account in addition to the fines levied above.
+As a result, IB was required to disgorge profits of $706,214 in conjunction with its role as a futures commission merchant (“FCM”) and monitor her account in addition to the fines levied above.

-Finally, FINRA’s action outlines similar failures in their order including IB’s failure to monitor hundreds of millions of dollars of its customers’ wire transfers for money laundering concerns, including third-party deposits into customers’ accounts from countries recognized as “high risk” by U.S. and international AML agencies, and failure to properly investigate suspicious activity as required by its written supervisory procedures and file SARs even after the discovery of suspicious transactions.
+Finally, FINRA’s action outlines similar failures in their order including IB’s failure to monitor hundreds of millions of dollars of its customers’ wire transfers for money laundering concerns, including third-party deposits into customers’ accounts from countries recognized as “high risk” by the U.S. and international AML agencies, and failure to properly investigate suspicious activity as required by its written supervisory procedures and file SARs even after the discovery of suspicious transactions.

 What Should I Consider When Evaluating My Firm’s AML Policies and Procedures and SARs Requirements?

-When reviewing your AML policies and procedures as a broker-dealer, FCM, or introducing broker, be sure to consider AML requirements as they are outlined under the Exchange Act, Reg 42.2. and Rule 3310 and consult both FINRA’s AML template for small firms as well as FinCEN’s Guidance on Sharing of Suspicious Activity Reports by Securities Broker-Dealers, Futures Commission Merchants, and Introducing Brokers in Commodities (1/20/2006) to determine if you have proper controls in place to report SARs.
+When reviewing your AML policies and procedures as a broker-dealer, FCM, or introducing a broker, be sure to consider AML requirements as they are outlined under the Exchange Act, Reg 42.2. and Rule 3310 and consult both FINRA’s AML template for small firms as well as FinCEN’s Guidance on Sharing of Suspicious Activity Reports by Securities Broker-Dealers, Futures Commission Merchants and Introducing Brokers in Commodities (1/20/2006) to determine if you have proper controls in place to report SARs.